 The communities of practice framework established across the network now underpins the over 50 school networks across the state and is in use in every primary, secondary and special school.
 The framework for communities of practice has received enthusiastic praise from local and global education experts as a unique, evidence-based foundation for improving system outcomes.

 At the start of the local school leadership program, only 54% of participants believed they had the skills to take the next step in leadership at their school.
 At end of the program this grew to 89%.
 More than 80% of the first 220 participants have recommended the program to their peers.
 The 28 facilitators of the program reported 100% satisfaction with the materials and content; and an increase in energy and engagement by themselves and their participants.

-Feedback from participants of the system leadership participants and facilitators indicates a major shift in mindset and behaviour across the state’s government school system, and genuine cultural change.
+Feedback from participants and facilitators of the system leadership program indicates a major shift in mindset and behaviour across the state’s government school system, and genuine cultural change.
 The two-day intensive learning hub has been a particular highlight.

 Find out how Nous can help address your organisations most complex challenges